-Every year I make the same New Year’s resolution to exercise more, eat less, lose weight.
+I make the same promise to myself all the time and never follow through.
+That is to exercise more, eat less, lose weight.
 Every year my weight goes up and I can’t seem to change the bad eating habits that keep me stuck in the same big fat place year after year after year.
 I don’t want to give up but trying yet another diet seems like a hopeless plan destined to make me feel like a big fat failure one more time.
 I’ve been hearing about mindful eating and I see you have a program.
 Could you please tell me about it?

 Sandy – Evanston